AP US History Score Calculator

 Score 3: Qualified

-A score of 3 means you are qualified and some colleges grant credit for this score.
+A score of 3 means you are qualified and many colleges grant credit for this score.
 Policies vary by institution, so check with your target colleges about their credit policies for AP US History.

 Score 2: Possibly Qualified